Testlio/hype/content/post/apollo-tracing.md

 <!--more-->

-_Preface: This post assumes that we are using [Apollo](https://www.apollographql.com) as our GraphQL server and [SumoLogic](https://www.sumologic.com) to manage our logs.
+_Preface: This post assumes that we are using [Apollo](https://www.apollographql.com) as our GraphQL server and [Sumo Logic](https://www.sumologic.com) to manage our logs.
 Based on a quick web search, similar solutions can also be built on top of Elasticsearch/Logstash (by using [Kibana](https://www.elastic.co/products/kibana)) and other similar log management tools.
 The only real requirement is the ability to effectively filter logs and build dashboards on top of the results._

 There are several well-written posts out there covering the benefits of using GraphQL (such as [this post](https://philsturgeon.uk/api/2017/01/24/graphql-vs-rest-overview/)), so we won't spend any time on that.